MaryVPie/Tutorade/README.md

 ## About

- This app helps students and tutors find each others.
+ This app helps students and tutors connect with each other.

 ## Users Stories